FlipCache

 Benchmarks

-The bundled benchmark script (examples/benchmark.py) compares pure Redis access with FlipCache’s hybrid mode (1 000 keys, local tier capped at the same size):
+The bundled benchmark script compares pure Redis access with FlipCache's hybrid mode using 1,000 keys and a local tier capped at the same size.

 | Scenario | Mean (s) | Std Dev |